reliablyhq/gh-action/README.md

 ```

 To know more on how to filter paths, for triggering your workflow,
-you can have a look at the [GitHub Workflow syntax](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths) reference.
+you can have a look at the [GitHub Workflow syntax](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths) reference docs.

 ### Continuing on error

-The above examples will fail the workflow when issues are found.
+The above examples will fail the workflow when any Reliability suggestions are made.
-If you want to ensure the Action continues, even if Reliably finds vulnerabilities,
+If you want to ensure the Action continues, even if Reliably surfaces suggestions,
 then [continue-on-error](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepscontinue-on-error) can be used.